 Research fellowship at the Stellenbosch Institute for Advanced Study, South Africa, in early June

-Paper at the special symposium organized by the Law School of the University of Indiana on the occasion of the 25th anniversary of the Indiana Journal of Global Legal Studies, in March.
+Paper at the special symposium organized by the Indiana University Maurer School of Law on the occasion of the 25th anniversary of the Indiana Journal of Global Legal Studies, in March.

 Extended paper at the “Stealth Legal Order” seminar series hosted by the Law Department of the European University Institute (Florence), in February.

 Paper at the inaugural “Law and Polity Project” conference hosted by the Centre for Law & Society, Edinburgh University, in December.

 Paper at the Law Department, London School of Economics, in November

 Paper at the seminar series of the VU Centre for European Studies (Free University Amsterdam), in November

 Lecture at the conference “Philosophical Perspectives on Global Law”, hosted by the Law School of the Universidad de Cartagena, Colombia, in August (via video-conferencing facilities).

 Keynote lecture at the Societas Ethica conference, “Law and Ethics“, Stuttgart, August

 Research visit to the University of New South Wales, Australia, in the framework of their Distinguished Visitor Program, in April.